BIDS/repro-case-studies/case-studies/chartgerink.md

 3. Have a colleague check your analysis code, it is too easy to make mistakes.
 Not checking analysis code is comparable to not having co-authors proofread the manuscript.
 4. Try and create an analysis script that can run automatically, downloading all required files and installing its dependencies.
 Otherwise, other people are likely to fail in reproducing your results, when they cannot get to the dependencies.

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+## Would you recommend any specific resources for learning more about reproducibility?

 I recommend the article by Karthik Ram on using version control in research.
 It opened my eyes on the use of version control as a project management tool that improves reproducibility at the lowest cost possible.
 Low threshold version control is available at the OSF, which provides online training tools (see osf.io).

 Ram, K. (2013).
 Git can facilitate greater reproducibility and increased transparency in science.
 Source Code for Biology and Medicine, 8(1), 7.

-### Potential conflicts of interests
-Chris Hartgerink is a Center for Science ambassador.